Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 \subsubsection{Predictive Performance and Information-Theoretic Ceiling}

 The results of the five-fold stratified cross-validation demonstrate, as detailed in Table \ref{tab:ml_baselines_perf}, a definitive convergence in predictive agreement across ensemble, connectionist, and kernel-based paradigms.
-The Support Vector Machine and Random Forest establish a consistent statistical ceiling, achieving mean CV $\kappa$ values of $0.8954 \pm 0.009$ and $0.8953 \pm 0.008$, respectively.
-The Multi-Layer Perceptron yielded the highest individual test performance with a $\kappa$ of $0.9028$.
+The Random Forest establishes the consistent statistical ceiling, achieving a mean CV $\kappa$ of $0.9125 \pm 0.004$ and the highest individual hold-out test performance with a $\kappa$ of $0.9098$.
+The Support Vector Machine and Multi-Layer Perceptron followed closely with hold-out $\kappa$ values of $0.9000$ and $0.9021$, respectively.

-The negligible improvement observed after exhaustive parameter tuning suggests that the predictive information inherent in the one-dimensional redshift feature space has been fully exhausted.
+The negligible improvement observed between baseline and optimized states (e.g., $\Delta\kappa \le 0.0035$) suggests that the predictive information inherent in the one-dimensional redshift feature space has been fully exhausted.
 This asymptotic behavior confirms that the remaining classification error is rooted in intrinsic physical degeneracies of the SDSS DR17 dataset rather than model architecture.